chbrown/plist-utils/README.md

 4. [`jq`](https://stedolan.github.io/jq/):
    Flatten the top-level array and select just a few fields from each network dictionary.
 5. [`mlr`](https://johnkerl.org/miller/doc/):
-   Read in JSON and output whitespace-aligned tabular output, sorting by descending RSSI.
+   Read in JSON and output whitespace-aligned tabular output, sorted by descending RSSI.
-   RSSI ranges from -∞ (or maybe -100) to 0.
+   RSSI ranges from -100 (weakest) to 0 (strongest).

    | RSSI | Description       |
    |-----:|:------------------|